 These manifold projection techniques were calculated using the Scikit-Learn's `PCA' and `TSNE' functions \cite{scikit-learn}.
 The data was taken from the embedded microstructure domain ($\hat{M} \in \mathbb{R}^{100}$ or $\hat{M} \in \mathbb{R}^{200}$) down to a lower projected domain in $\mathbb{R}^2$ or $\mathbb{R}^3$.
 The dimensionality of the projected domain was chosen in conjunction with the results from the dimensionality estimation in Section \ref{sec:dimEst}, as the minimum dimensionality of the projected domain for an interpretable visualization should match the estimated dimensionality, $\mathbb{R}^{estimated}$, or $\mathbb{R}^{estimated+1}$ in the case of a surface embedded in a higher dimensional domain.

 Figure \ref{fig:npt_proj} shows manifold projections of the $\hat{M}$-approximations using $D_{NPT}$ for the (b) PCA and (c) tSNE techniques respectively.
 These plots use the same red/blue color scheme established in Section \ref{sec:datasetSampling} to qualitatively interpret how cohesive these manifold approximations are by looking for smooth color gradients across the surfaces in comparison to Figure \ref{fig:npt_proj}(a).
-The PCA projection shown in Figure \ref{fig:npt_proj}(b) is visually similar to that of the $\Theta$ domain in (a), looking like a 2D plane with a slight bend to it.
+The PCA projection shown in Figure \ref{fig:npt_proj}(b) is visually similar to that of the $\Theta$ domain in (a); a 2D plane with a slight bend to it.
 It is important to note the change in scale from Component 1 to Component 2 in Figure \ref{fig:npt_proj}(b), where Component 1 is two orders of magnitude greater than that of Component 2.
-In contrast, the tSNE projection shown in \ref{fig:npt_proj}(c) looks more like a thin ribbon or 1D line embedded in 2D space, unable to separate out the $\kappa$ parameter and compressing the blue/black and red/pink regions of processing space.
-This result, paired with the analysis from Section \ref{sec:invert} and the magnitude difference in the PCA projection gives rise to the hypothesis in Section \ref{sec:invert} that the MDD values calculated using $D_{NPT}$ are skewed against the $\kappa$ parameter.
+In contrast, the tSNE projection shown in \ref{fig:npt_proj}(c) appears as a thin ribbon or 1D line embedded in 2D space, unable to separate out the $\kappa$ parameter.
+These results, paired with the analysis from Section \ref{sec:invert} give rise to the hypothesis in Section \ref{sec:invert} that the MDD values calculated using $D_{NPT}$ are skewed against the $\kappa$ parameter.